 40 APH yield bushels/acre

-X 0.75 Coverage level
+x 0.75 Coverage level

 30 Bushel guarantee

-X 9.73 Price used to determine value
+x 8.85 Price used to determine value

-\$291.90 Insurance guarantee
+\$265.50 Insurance guarantee

 20 Bushels per acre produced

-x \$8.91 Harvested Price
+x \$8.85 Price used to determine value

-\$178.20 Value of production
+\$177.00 Value of production

--

-\$291.90 Insurance guarantee

-- \$178.20 Value of production
+\$265.50 - \$177.00 \$88.50 Insurance guarantee Value of production Gross indemnity

-\$114.00 Gross indemnity

-The price used to determine value in the revenue protection example above is the higher of the projected price or harvest price.
+The price used to determine value in the revenue protection example is the higher of the projected price or the harvest price.
 Figures are shown per acre.
 Guarantees and losses are paid by unit.
 See the policy provisions or ask your crop insurance agent for more information.